There are no products in your shopping cart.

 I’ve stopped going abroad as plane journeys cause really bad swelling, which ended up meaning my holidays were not much fun.
 This won’t be necessary for everyone with lymphoedema but, if you do fly, make sure you’ve got the right level of compression for it.
 Sunburn is also a trigger, so SPF is extremely important.

 Dealing with side-effects of treatment can be hard, but we’re here for you.
 We have more information about side effects, including lymphoedema, which may be helpful.
-If you need support, our free Helpline, Ask the Expert service and Forum are all open.
+If you need support, you can call our free Helpline, or chat with others on our Forum.

 Categories: cervical cancer